Kirkuk–Haifa oil pipeline: To the Depots

 There was one railhead for each of the 3 legs, which became depots and sites for workshops, offices and living quarters with employment ranging from 300 to 1,200 per site.
 One was at Baiji, a few miles east of what would become the K-2 pumping station, supplied via Basra and transported via metre-gauge to Baghdad and standard-gauge to Baiji (map).
 The southern leg depot was at Mafraq on the Hejaz Railway, supplied via Haifa and for the northern leg, Homs was chosen as it was already host to several small industries.

 A fourth depot was erected at Haditha, with no railhead it nonetheless became the largest of the depots, a trans-shipping point, the headquarters of the Eastern Area of the project and the base for K-3 construction personnel.
 A fifth depot was built at Tripoli.
 When construction wound down in 1934, the depots at Baiji, Mafraq and Homs were already in the process of being stripped of materials.
 The depot at Tripoli became the new pipe line terminal.
 The status of Haditha remained unclear.

 From August 1932 to May 1934 a total of 207,500 tons arrived from overseas: 57,000 at Haifa, 54,000 at Tripoli and 96,500 at Basra.
 Rail transport to the depots amounted to 37 million metric-ton miles.
 An additional 200,000 tons of building materials were obtained from local sources.

 From the Depots

-By May 15, 1933 801 miles (about 66%) of pipe had been strung (laid out).
-This amounted to 4,750,000 ton miles of haulage of pipe alone and 7,000,000 overall haulage at this point of the estimated total 23,000,000 ton miles required (over time the distance driven from the depot to the current end of the line increased).
+By 15 May 1933, 801 miles, about 66%, of pipe had been laid out.
+This amounted to 4,750,000 ton miles of haulage of pipe, and 7,000,000 overall haulage at this point of the estimated total 23,000,000 ton miles required.
+Over time the distance driven from the depot to the current end of the line increased.